Working with Warehouses

 Image Subscription

-For subscriptions to container image repositories, the imageSelectionStrategy
+For subscriptions to container image repositories, the imageSelectionStrategy field specifies the method for selecting

 the desired image.
 The available strategies for subscribing to an image repository are: